open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

 ### Interaction Options

-The Editor also accepts OpenLayers interaction options for fine-grained control:
+The FeatureEditor also accepts OpenLayers interaction options for fine-grained control:

 | Prop                  | Type                  | Description                        |
 | --------------------- | --------------------- | ---------------------------------- |